Section: Formalwear and Accessories - Blog

 That’s right; the cummerbund is an Indian style innovation.
 We’re quite stoked about that, to tell the truth.

 If you look carefully, you’ll notice that all of the working parts of the tuxedo are covered or dressed.
 This is one of the founding principles of the tuxedo, and you’ll rarely see one without covered buttons or a satin strip on the seam of the pants.

 So it stands to reason the waist in all its bunched up shirtiness should hide behind a smooth and sleek cummerbund.

 It might seem like putting on a pair of socks; it’s that simple, right?
 But just like you can get the heel of your socks all crooked and uncomfy, so too can you make a mess of the cummerbund.

 First things first, make sure to wear it the right way up.
 The pleats should be facing up, and there’s a good reason for that which we’ll get to later.
 Most importantly, though, is where you position it.
 Make sure to wear it around your natural waist at the point where half of it is covering the top of your pants and the other half the bottom of your shirt.
 Anything else just looks wrong.

 Aside from the fact that it looks incredibly stylish, there are a few other reasons to wear one.

 While there are many occasions when it is possible to remove a cummerbund and even a waistcoat from the tuxedo equation, we still think if you’re going to go with a classic formal look, then you can’t beat this small piece of sleek fabric for a refined and elegant look.
 Just remember , for formal black tie events, always match the cummerbund to your tie.
-If you'd like some personalised attention to make sure your cummerbund gives you the appearance you're looking for, pop into our Sydney showroom or book an appointment with one of our staff.
+If you'd like some personalised attention to make sure your cummerbund gives you the appearance you're looking for, pop into our showrooms or BOOK YOUR FITTINGwith one of our staff.